coryleach/UnitySaveLoad/README.md

 ## Usage

-SaveLoadManager supports multiple instances.<br />
+SaveLoadManager is not a singleton.
+Multiple instances may be used and created.<br />
 In the project tab menu select Create->Gameframe->SaveLoad->SaveLoadManager<br />
 This will create an instance of a SaveLoadManager asset.<br />
 Select the created object and configure options via the inspector.<br />